This is the Only Way You Should Be Harvesting Rhubarb

 When to harvest rhubarb

 Give new rhubarbs plants at least a year before harvesting for the first time.
 When you’re looking at the stalks, the colour doesn’t indicate readiness, so don’t worry if your rhubarb stalks are not completely red.
 Instead, look at the length.
-The stalks are ready to harvest when they’re between seven and 15 inches long.
+The stalks are ready to harvest when they’re between seven and 15 inches (18 to 38 centimetres) long.

 The best time to harvest rhubarb is during the months of May, June and early July.
 After this, it’s best to let the plant be, so it can regrow and recharge to survive the winter.
 You can cut the flower stalk away before it blooms to help extend the harvesting season.